abadid/cmsc424-spring2018/project3/readme.md

 A match in this application represents a match between 2 entities(people) in the Person table.
 Matches are only generated when a user goes to the Find Matches page and generates new matches for his or herself.
 This means that if person A goes to the Find Matches page and gets matched with person B, a match should be written to the table with id1 as A and id2 as B only.
-Person B should still have 0 matches until that person goes to the Find Matches page and generates matches, where they would then match with A and be written to the matches database.
+Person B should still have 0 matches until that person goes to the Find Matches page and generates matches, at which point they could potentially match with A and be written to the matches database as a seperate tuple.
 You will have to complete most of this file.
 Here are some general things you will probably need to write:

 * Constructors for the Match object to be written to the database.